tsurkanovm/magento2-course/readme.md

 ## Module 3.
 Rendering Flow
-### 3.5.3.
-Customize the Catalog\Product\View\Description block, implement th beforeToHtml() method, and set a custom description for the product here.
+### 3.6.2.
+Create a template block and a custom template file for it.
+Render the block in the controller.